International Consolidated Airlines Group, S.A. – Annual report – 31 December 2021

 During 2020 the IASB issued ‘COVID-19 related rent concessions – amendment to IFRS 16 Leases’ to provide a practical expedient to lessees from applying IFRS 16 guidance on lease modification accounting for rent concessions for those lease modifications arising as a direct result of COVID-19.
 During 2021, the IASB extended the period for the application of the practical expedient.

 The Group has applied this practical expedient to all such modifications in the preparation of the consolidated financial statements.
-The net impact on the Income statement for 2021 has been a credit of €8 million (2020: credit of €2 million) reflecting the changes to lease payments that arose from such concessions.
+The net impact on the Income statement for 2022 was €nil (2021: credit of €8 million) reflecting the changes to lease payments that arose from such concessions.

 c Amounts recognised in the Consolidated cash flow statement

-The Group is exposed to future cash outflows (on an undiscounted basis) as at December 31, 2021, for which no amount has been recognised in relation to leases not yet commenced to which the Group is committed, of €nil (2020: €183 million).
+The Group is not exposed to future cash outflows as at December 31, 2022 and December 31, 2021, for which no amount has been recognised in relation to leases not yet commenced to which the Group is committed.

 d Maturity profile of the lease liabilities